Welcome from Mayor Nina Jonas

 Enjoy a pancake breakfast in Town Square, a bareback riding demonstration, an arts and crafts festival, and an antique fair.
 Shop at our boutiques and art galleries.
 Go for a walk or a bike ride in the Idaho fall.

--Nina Jonas, Mayor of the City of Ketchum
+-Nina Jonas, Mayor

 Wagon Days is a weekend full of activities.
 The Big Hitch Parade is the event centerpiece.
 This non-motorized parade is one of the largest in the Pacific Northwest and features museum quality wagons, buggies, and stagecoaches.

 The Grande Finale to the parade is Ketchum’s own Big Hitch, the Lewis Ore Wagons.
 These large freight wagons are the best preserved, most original, functioning wagons of their kind in existence.
 Watch them roar down the road pulled by an authentic 20 mule jerk line.

 - The Wagon Days 2016 Entry List is available!
 Click here to download the most up to date entry list by Parade Entry List or by Entry Last Name.
 We have made some changes!
 The Parade Awards will be announced on the …Read More »

 - Ketchum is offering new opportunities for food vending stands, plus other ways for businesses to benefit from Wagon Days this year.
 More than 17,000 people typically attend the Wagon Days festivities over Labor Day weekend.
 For the first time this …Read More »